By Nicola Wright

 Stuart Scott has been working within the IT industry for two decades.
 To date, he has created 60+ courses relating to the AWS cloud, focusing mainly on security and compliance.
 AWS certified and accredited, Stuart is also a published author and recipient of the 2015 Expert of the Year Award from Experts Exchange.

 A Cloud Guru is an online learning platform that mixes fun, hands-on digital learning with video and labs, that give you first-hand experience with real AWS products.

-Choose from more than 40 courses ranging from absolute beginner-level knowledge to specialties that cover everything from cost optimization and best practices to scaling Docker containers and working with Dynamo DB.
+Choose from more than 100 AWS courses ranging from absolute beginner-level knowledge to specialties that cover everything from cost optimization and best practices to scaling Docker containers and working with Dynamo DB.

-A Cloud Guru also offers labs that walk you through tasks like setting up AWS CLIs and guided projects that teach you how to build cool things on AWS.
+A Cloud Guru also offers hands-on labs and learning paths that walk you through tasks like setting up AWS CLIs and guided projects that teach you how to build cool things on AWS.